zuman/scripts/README.md

 2. cd into the directory where you want the home directory of the user.
 2. Run the container with command
 >docker run -d -v .:/home --network host --name my-vm vm

+<br><br>

+## 5. Private code server

+1. Copy the directory gogs and cd the terminal into it.

+2. Export a postgres password
+>export POSTGRES_PASSWORD=...

+3. Run the container with command
+>docker compose up -d

+4. Open localhost:10880 and configure your server.
+>host=gogs-db-1

+>username=posgres

+>password=[Whatever you set in the previous step]

+>database=postgres